 Livestock yields are below what they should be

-To increase yields sustainably, development agencies and donors need to have better information to make good decisions.
-For example, the Bill and Melinda Gates Foundation want to invest in development in Africa, but are unsure where and how to best deploy resources.
+To increase yields sustainably, development agencies and donors need to have better information to make good investment decisions.

 Determining the best options for farmers

 Together with our partners in the LiveGAPS project, we looked at a range of pathways that might result in sustainable yield increases in dairy, small ruminants (e.g. goats) and poultry systems in Ethiopia, India, Tanzania and Nigeria.